 Taking the time to prepare your kids to go back after summer is important because it will empower them to create routines and habits that help them to be successful, independent, and ultimately make your life easier.

-School is important to childhood development: in addition to teaching curriculum, school helps your child develop a number of other skills and knowledge through organized social experiences.
+School is important to childhood development: in addition to teaching curriculum, the school helps your child develop a number of other skills and knowledge through organized social experiences.
 It provides kids with a community of similarly aged peers, provides opportunities for students to take initiative through clubs and sports, and teaches kids how to function within a larger organizational environment.
 Students learn teamwork, time management, and problem solving, alongside the fundamental disciplines of Math, Language, and the Sciences.
 By going to school kids get practice working hard, meeting expectations, and being punctual.
 They build relationships, collaborate, and contribute back to the school community.

 By preparing your child to participate in a dynamic school environment, you enable them to get the most from their education.
 You support their social and emotional development by helping them adapt and transition to new and interactive group settings.
 Let’s explore some actionable ways you can get your child ready for school.